ijadux2/forge/README.md

 ## Features

 ### Automatic Package Cleanup
-When you remove a package from `packages.txt` and run `switch`, the package will be automatically uninstalled from your system.
+When you remove a package from `packages.toml` and run `switch`, the package will be automatically uninstalled from your system.

+### Package State Tracking
+Previously installed packages are tracked to enable cleanup operations.

+### TOML Format Support
+Packages are managed in TOML format for better organization and version support.

 ### Backup System
 Before overwriting existing files, the script creates timestamped backups in the backup directory.